Background

-The narcissist appears to be listening to you, but then at the end of your soliloquy he says something or he asks a question and it's evident that he hasn't heard the word you said.
+The narcissist appears to be listening to you, but then at the end of your soliloquy he says something or he asks a question and it's evident that he hasn't heard a word you said.

 Or the narcissist pledges to do something, vows to do something, prepares everything and so on and so forth and suddenly his attention wanders and he forgets to do it, even if it's a very critical thing.